flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ![Summary of the audio pipeline.](_diagrams/audio.png)

-So, in the end, audio is now completely implemented with software and processed by the SPUs (I mean the Synergistic Processor Unit, not the [Sound Processing Unit](playstation-2#audio)! it's a bit ironic that both share the same initials...).
+So, in the end, audio is now completely implemented with software and processed by the SPUs (I mean the Synergistic Processor Unit, not the [Sound Processing Unit](playstation-2#audio)!
+It's a bit ironic that both share the same initials...).
 Moving on, Sony provides many libraries in their SDK that instruct the SPUs to carry out audio sequencing, mixing and streaming.
 And if that's not enough, many effects can also be applied.

 That being said, where is the audio signal sent for broadcast? **The RSX**.
 This chip also contains the ports used to broadcast raw audio signals to the TV.
 Before sending it, the signal is encoded in different formats, depending on the output selected (analogue, HDMI or S/PDIF, the latter is also called 'digital audio').